3v3rt0n/MarbleCoin/README.md

 ### Marco is a fork of [PIVX](https://github.com/PIVX-Project/PIVX) that forked [Dash](https://github.com/dashpay/dash) that forked [Bitcoin](https://github.com/bitcoin/bitcoinp)

-# Marco Core integration/staging repository
+# Marco Polo integration/staging repository

 Marco is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.